 As a result, a novel approach was described in 1985, when the first vaginal ultrasound probe was used.
 This reduced the distance to the organs imaged, so that higher ultrasound frequencies were used, providing in turn better resolution.
 The deformation effect caused by the anterior abdominal wall fat is also avoided.
 The patient also does not have to suffer the discomfort of a full bladder, and the use of color Doppler can be added to the technique.

 Thus transvaginal sonography (TVS) rapidly caught on in popularity.
 The transducer is longer and thinner than the abdominal probe and it is inserted about 2-3 centimeters into the vagina, after covering it with a sterile condom or plastic cover, which is then coated with sterile cool gel to enable a seamless interface between the skin and the transducer.

-Fertility treatments, such as aspirating eggs for use during
+- Fertility treatments, such as aspirating eggs for use during in vitro fertilization

 TVS uses a narrower beam of ultrasound waves, and thus provides a more restricted field of view.
 For this reason, a cursory transabdominal scan is usually performed first to rule out any mass lesion outside the purview of the TVS transducer, or after the TVS with the bladder still empty to minimize patient waiting and discomfort.

 The latter is performed because it is felt that a mass outside the TVS field of view is usually large enough to be seen without an acoustic window on a TAS scan.
 Some patients may not feel comfortable with the procedure, and it is not suitable for children.